ADELABU-ADEJUMOKE/PROJECT-ON-LITA-CAPSTONE/README.md

 1. #### ***Key Metrics***

+- A Card showing the duration of all subscription to be **One year**.
 - Total Number of Subscriptions: ***18,612***
 - Total Number of Cancelled Subscriptions:***15,175***
 - Average Quarterly Revenue per Customer: ***$1,999***